History

 In 1840 much of the area now known as the Town of Ellington was densely covered with pine timber, some of the trees measured 5 feet on the stump.
 Bear Creek was a good flowing stream sufficient to operate a saw mill, so a saw mill was built on Bear Creek about 1 mile upstream from its junction with the Wolf River.
 The mill was owned by William Bruce, operated by G. D. Aldrich, and was known as "Bruce's Mill".

 In 1848 and 1849 sawed lumber was hauled through the woods in a south westerly direction for about 5 miles to build Horton's Mill - now Hortonville.
 The trail became known as the Hortonville Road, now MM.
-Additional settlers arrived in 1849, among them Henry Kethroe, Patrick Pew, Owen Handy, John Rynders, Charles Grunert, and Fredrick Lamm.
+Additional settlers arrived in 1849, among them Henry Kethroe, Patrick Pew, Owen Hardy, John Rynders, Charles Grunert, and Fredrick Lamm.

 In 1850 only 2 houses were at "Bruce's Mill", one a log house and the other a frame house built by William Bruce.
 On March 12, 1850 the supervisors of Brown County created a new town made up up 3 Congressional Townships 22, 23, and 24 North, Range 16 East to be called Ellington as requested by John Rynders.
 This was to be named after the town he left in western New York state.
 Prior to that Ellington was part of Grand Chute.